Instance-JS/Instance/docs/ADR.md

 Implement direct element return and per-instance augmentation for transparent, hybrid Instances—delivering full semantics without wrappers or experimental reliance.

+> **Project Status Note**: At this point, Instance.js had become architecturally sophisticated well beyond its original intention or requirements—apparently a common fate for side projects.
+> It was feature-complete for its original purpose: accelerating UI prototyping for my cryptocurrency main project.
+The direct element architecture (instance === element), combined with jQuery compatibility and reactive hooks, provided everything needed for building complex financial interfaces without build-step overhead.
+> I considered stopping here, but I thought, well, most crypto projects fail.
+Might as well get my street cred.

+> ADRs 008-011 document architectural refinements and discoveries that emerged from simply asking questions about the next logical step.
+> I was simply curious, as each discovery or breakthrough built upon the previous one in logical increments, and I kept wondering just how far down the rabbit hole would go.
+> Turns out, pretty far.

 ---

 ## Summary